-Providing occupational therapy services is almost all education in itself, believe it or not.
-You are providing education to your patients and clients every day, so an undergrad degree in education is a great fit.
+Providing occupational therapy services in all settings is almost all education in itself, believe it or not.
+You are providing education to your patients/clients and their caregivers every day, so an undergraduate degree in Education is a great fit.

-If you already are a teacher and decide on making the shift into occupational therapy, you will have a great advantage with your experience.
+If you already are a teacher and decide on making the shift into occupational therapy, you will have a great advantage with your educational background and experience.

 If you’re ever considering owning your own therapy clinic down the line, a business degree is a good asset to have.
 OT school doesn’t have a lot of business-related education, so having that background can help – not only in starting your own private practice/clinic – but creating any other therapy-related business.

 Along with psychology and kinesiology, biology is another useful pre-occupational therapy major since biology is a big part of working in healthcare.
 This is especially the case if you’re interested in working in a hospital setting.
 A degree in biology is also a good primer for the research you will do in OT school and beyond.

 Sociology is such an interesting and versatile field of study.
 It emphasizes “creativity, innovation, critical thinking, analytic problem-solving, communication, collaboration, multicultural and global understandings, and expressive and persuasive writing skills. “[Working with diverse populations] requires the ability to work cooperatively and effectively with people from different cultures, ethnicities and nationalities” (UC Davis, “Careers for Sociology Majors”).

 These skills are crucial for working in occupational therapy, which is why if you’re thinking about sociology, this degree will be a good fit as an occupational therapist.

 7. Whatever You’re Interested In!